 In partnership with the Guille-Allés Library

-We're handing the reigns over to Beth and Laura from the library for their recommendations this month.
+We're handing the reigns over to the team at the library for their recommendations...

 TW: This article contains mentions of eating disorders and disordered eating.

 "The Body Is Not An Apology by Sonia Renee Taylor wrestles you free from the habit of your shame and declares you whole, right now, just as you are.
 To follow its revelations and teachings leaves you different on the other side and undoubtedly more yourself." - Prentis Hemphill, founder and Director of The Black Embodiment Initiative.

 World-renowned activist and poet Sonya Renee Taylor invites us to wake up to the indoctrinated body shame we’ve come to accept.
 In this book, she shows us how self-love can be a radical act but, if we act together to celebrate our collective, we might just build a more just and compassionate world for everyone.

 Own It is for the generation of women that have been told time and again that you need to drastically change to ever have a hope of happiness.
 For the women who feel that confidence, success, and joy are for 'other people'.

 Motivational comedian and award-winning blogger Jess Jones - aka Instagram's The Fat Funny One - will help you silence the voices in your head that tell you that you are not good enough and teach you to own exactly who you are, as you are.